-Grüner Veltliner & Riesling figure as the leading grape varieties in the Kremstal, representing over 70% of wines submitted for federal control numbers; for this reason, the designation KremstalDAC was established for these two varieties.
-According to law, the wine must be monovarietal: a ‘Kremstal’ is therefore either a Riesling or a Grüner Veltliner.
-Only wines that come from Kremstal vineyards, vinified & bottled in the Kremstal, may bear the commercial designation KremstalDAC.
+Grüner Veltliner and Riesling are the leading varieties in the Kremstal valley.
+They represent over 70% of the wines submitted for the test number.
+That is why the sales name Kremstal DACwas also set up for these two grape varieties.
+According to the wine law, the wine must be monovarietal.
+A Kremstal is therefore either a Riesling or a Grüner Veltliner.
+The sales designation Kremstal DAC may only bear wines that come from Kremstal vineyards and have been vinified and bottled in the Kremstal.

-This is the same as in the French province Burgundy and in many other world-renowned winegrowing regions: the most detailed origin, the vineyard site – or in Austria the Ried (unique to Austria; German growers do not use it) – is of the utmost importance.
-With this appellation system as a model, the winegrowing regions Kamptal, Kremstal & Traisental began to discuss existing regulations relevant to their wines of protected origin, Grüner Veltliner & Riesling KamptalDAC, KremstalDAC or TraisentalDAC a few years ago.
+It is the same in French Burgundy and in many other renowned wine-growing regions: the smallest origin, i.e. the location – or in Austria: the vineyard – is of the greatest importance.
+Using this appellation system as a model, the Kremstal, Kamptal and Traisental wine-growing regions started discussing the existing regulations for their Grüner Veltliner and Riesling Kremstal DAC, Kamptal DAC or Traisental DAC wines a few years ago.